Varvara Gracheva: 2022: Second French Open 3rd round, top 60

+2023: First WTA Tour final & top-5 win, top 50

-She reached the Australian Open third round for the first time in her career defeating eight seed Daria Kasatkina, her first top-10 win, and Lucrezia Stefanini.
+She reached the Australian Open third round for the first time in her career by defeating eighth seed Daria Kasatkina, her first top-10 win, and Lucrezia Stefanini.

-At the Mérida Open, she reached the round of 16 as a lucky loser defeating Tatjana Maria before losing to Sloane Stephens.
-The following week she reached the quarterfinals at the ATX Open defeating top seed Magda Linette and Anna Blinkova.
-Next she defeated Americans fifth seed Sloane Stephens in the quarterfinals and Katie Volynets in the semifinals to reach her first WTA final.
-She lost to Ukrainian Marta Kostyuk in straight sets.
+At the Mérida Open, she reached the round of 16 as a lucky loser defeating Tatjana Maria, before losing to Sloane Stephens.
+The following week, she reached the quarterfinals of the ATX Open defeating top seed Magda Linette and Anna Blinkova.
+Next, she defeated American fifth seed Sloane Stephens in the quarterfinals, and Katie Volynets in the semifinals to reach her first WTA Tour final.
+However, she lost to Ukrainian Marta Kostyuk, in straight sets.

-She made her debut in Indian Wells as a qualifier and reached the fourth round for the first time in her career at the WTA 1000 level defeating qualifier Ysaline Bonaventure, 25th seed Petra Martic and again 8th seed compatriot Daria Kasatkina, her second top-10 win in two months.
+She made her debut in Indian Wells as a qualifier and reached the fourth round for the first time in her career at the WTA 1000-level defeating qualifier Ysaline Bonaventure, 25th seed Petra Martić and again eighth seed compatriot, Daria Kasatkina, her second top-10 win in two months.
+At the Miami Open, again as a qualifier, she defeated fourth seed Ons Jabeur for her second top-10 win in two weeks and first in the top 5, and lucky loser Magdalena Fręch to reach back-to-back WTA 1000 fourth rounds.
+As a result, she moved into the top 50 at world No. 46 in the WTA singles rankings on 3 April 2023.

+2024–25: Major fourth round & WTA 1000 quarterfinal, back to top 100

+Seeded eighth, Gracheva made it into the quarterfinals at the 2024 Auckland Open with wins over qualifiers Tereza Martincová and Lulu Sun, before losing to top seed and eventual champion Coco Gauff.

+At the 2024 French Open, she reached the fourth round of a major for the first time, defeating sixth seed Maria Sakkari, Bernarda Pera and Irina-Camelia Begu.
+Her run was ended by Mirra Andreeva.

+Having made the main draw through qualifying at the 2025 Eastbourne Open, Gracheva overcame Camila Osorio and eighth seed Rebecca Šramková, before being a walkover into the semifinals when second seed Barbora Krejčíková withdrew due to a thigh injury prior to their quarterfinal match.
+She lost in the last four to fellow qualifier Alexandra Eala.

+At the Cincinnati Open, Gracheva qualified for the main-draw and reached a WTA 1000 quarterfinal for the first time, defeating Katie Volynets, Sofia Kenin, 11th seed Karolína Muchová and fellow qualifier Ella Seidel.
+Despite losing her quarterfinal match to Veronika Kudermetova in straight sets, her run at the tournament meant she would return to the top 100 in the rankings on 18 August 2025.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 ATX Open.
+Current through the 2023 US Open.

 Doubles

+Current through the 2023 Washington Open.